 Tantric Buddhism is a collection of practices that work by doing them.
 Tantric Buddhism is for the person who wants to get to the mystical experience now, directly.
 It’s the “cut to the chase” school.

 The emphasis in Tantra is on meditation.
-The experience of meditation in formal practice (zazen) where you're sitting down, meditating and concentrating.
-In Tantric Buddhism we also use mindfulness – to turn the activities and experiences in our daily life into meditation.
+The experience of meditation in a formal practice (zazen) where you’re sitting down, meditating, and concentrating.
+In Tantric Buddhism, we also use mindfulness – to turn the activities and experiences in our daily life into meditation.